-Erdheim-Chester Disease (ECD) is a non-Langerhans Cell histiocytosis that usually affects adults.
-An extremely rare disorder, ECD can affect many different organs of the body and is difficult to diagnose.
-It is characterized by excessive production and accumulation of histiocytes, specific cells whose normal function is to fight infections.
-These cells accumulate in the loose connective tissue of the body.
+Erdheim-Chester Disease is an extremely rare disorder that can affect many different organs of the body.
+It is characterized by excessive production and accumulation of specific cells whose normal function is to fight infections.
+These cells, which are called histiocytes, infiltrate the loose connective tissue of the body.
 As a result this tissue becomes thickened, dense and fibrotic.
 Multiple different organs can be affected.
 Unless successful treatment is found, organ failure can result.Read More